SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/introduction/Readme.md

   objectName.objectVariable;
   ```

+- ## Constructors
-- **Constructors in Java** --> A constructor is a special method in Java used to initialize objects.
+- A constructor is a special method in Java used to initialize objects.
 It is called when an object of a class is created.
 Constructors set up the initial state of an object by assigning values to its fields and executing any setup logic required.
 - Features of Constructors:
   - Same Name as Class: The name of the constructor must match the name of the class.
   - No Return Type: Constructors do not have a return type, not even void.